anodyne/docs/emails.md

 - "Some emails from Nova take hours to arrive"
 - "I get an error when Nova tries to send emails"

-Nova's default email system uses your server to send emails.
-The problem with this is that every server has a different configuration and it might not like having emails sent from an application like Nova.
-That is why using the default server email is not recommended.
-So how do we fix this issue?
+By default, Nova uses PHP's `mail()` function for sending all mail.
+When the system was originally built, this was a reliable way of handling email.
+Over time and with the drastic rise in spam, more and more email service providers are cracking down on the ways that email has been sent from PHP applications.
+As a result, people have started to see situations where email isn't being properly delivered.
+So how do we fix these issues?

 ### Third-party email service providers